KarlClinckspoor/KarlClinckspoor.github.io/_drafts/exult_combat.md

 then the accumulated `dex_points` lets it attack every other turn.
 Only after **59** turns its excess points are spent and the npc will have to build up points for 3 turns again, and attack on turn 62.
 If the npc's dex is 15, this means it will always attack once every 3 turns.
 A dex attribute of 1 is comical.
-The npc will stare at the target for quite a while until they manage to build up an attack.
+The npc will stare at the target for quite a while until they attempt to raise their arms to attack.

 I've... spent way more time trying to illustrate this relatively inconsequential aspect of combat than I should have.
+You can skip to the next section of you want.
 Here's a few graphs:

 How many attacks can be performed given a fixed number of turns.
 Notice how, for short battles, the number of attacks is the same for relatively wide ranges of dex values.
 Only for really long battles